SAFE TRAVEL TO HAWAII

 And during your stay, your room will receive a light cleaning service every 3rd day and linen change every 6th, day.

 Our Reservations Policy: We understand that guests' upcoming stays may be impacted by concerns and travel restrictions related to coronavirus (COVID-19).
 In an effort to assist, cancellation fees may be waived up to 24 hours prior to arrival. *Some exclusions may apply.
 If your reservation is within the next 10 days and you need to modify or cancel your reservation, please email the reservation office at firstname.lastname@example.org.

-Events and Operations: AFRCs will follow local public health guidance for modifications of events and operations in the event of a change in the Health Protection Condition (HPCON).
+Events and Operations: AFRCs will follow all local and military public health guidance for operations protocols and for events, consistent with the current Health Protection Condition (HPCON) level.